By Nancy · Last updated: July 26, 2026

 The IPTV market in Canada is not only expected to grow in terms of subscribers but also in revenue.
 The economic impact of this growth will be significant, with implications for advertising revenue and the broader digital economy.

-Advertising Revenue Shifts
+Shifts in Advertising Revenue

 As more viewers switch to IPTV, there will be a corresponding shift in advertising revenue.
 IPTV providers will need to adapt their advertising models to capture the attention of their audience effectively.

-Contribution to Digital Economy
+Contribution to the Digital Economy

 The growth of IPTV will contribute to the digital economy through job creation, infrastructure development, and increased demand for digital services.
 This, in turn, will drive further innovation and investment in the sector.